LAW OFFICE OF YEMI ODESANYA

 - Most depositions take about two hours.
 You should be prepared to testify for at least that long.
 There is no way to know in advance how long your testimony will take.
 There is no specific dress code, other than to wear something comfortable.

-- The deposition is a question and answer session only.
-An attorney from our office will be by your side as you answer questions by the defense attorney.
+- The deposition is a question-and-answer session only.
+An attorney from our office will be by your side as you answer questions from the defense attorney.
 The court reporter takes down everything that is said, to create a transcript.
 You will have the opportunity to review your testimony.
 However, if you follow the following simple rules, you will get your testimony right the first time.
-This is not the time to tell you story, this is a question and answer session only.
+This is not the time to tell your story, this is a question and answer session only.

 - Listen to all questions that are asked.
 Only answer what has been asked of you.
 Most of the questions can be answered with a yes or no. Occasionally, the answer will require a short answer.
-For example if the defense attorney asks if you have children, the answer would be yes oto LAW OFFICE OF YEMI ODESANYA( 10835 SAN PABLO AVENUE, SUITE 203, EL CERITTO, CA. 94530)r no. You should not be telling the defense attorney that you have three children, two of which are married, one in reform school, etc. If the defense attorney wants to know that information, they will ask you.
+For example, if the defense attorney asks if you have children, the answer would be yes or no. You should not be telling the defense attorney that you have 2 children, one of who is biological...
+If the defense attorney wants to know that information, they will ask you.
 Otherwise, only answer what was asked.

 - If you answer, then you understood the question.
 Do not answer if you do not understand the question.
 Simply say you do not understand, and the defense attorney will rephrase or repeat the question.

 - Do NOT guess.
 IF you do not know an answer, say so.
 It is perfectly acceptable to say that you do not recall or you do not know.

 - The defense attorney is entitled to know what you know as you sit there during your deposition.
 You are not required to study before you answer.
 If there is information that you need to know, my office will go over it with you when you prepare you before your testimony.